cybera/synthi/manual/src/sections/Transformations.md

 ready to stick into a chart or use to train a machine learning model.

 We have far too much data in most datasets to do this sort of thing by hand.
 So we write code to programatically refine the data.
-ADI encourages you to think of that code as discrete steps or transformations.
+Synthi encourages you to think of that code as discrete steps or transformations.
 And every transformation is really just a way of defining a new dataset with code and some raw inputs.